(revised 5 May 2018)

 The entrance of Beit al-Muallim Farhi.On the left of the picture, the door to the guest room where visitors were received.
 They were not admitted to the main courtyard and therefore could not see the family's real wealth.

-The courtyards of the Beit al-Muallim in February 1994: the birthplace of Sarah (Widad) and Alice Farhi.
-Widad died in November 2006 and Alice lives in a flat in the old city of Damascus.
+The courtyards of the Beit al-Muallim in February 1994: allegedly the birthplace of Sarah (Widad) and Alice Farhi who inherited their father's claim on the property.
+Widad died in November 2006 and Alice ca 2011.

 Behind the water tanks of the Syrian and Palestinian families living today in the rooms of the dilapidated Beit al-Muallim, the Hebraic inscriptions have been preserved.